 Spend time with your employees and help them make a list of all their daily roles, responsibilities, tasks, and activities.
-Help them become aware of how they can simplify their workday: Do more, do it faster, work smarter, and be more fully committed.
+As they write this list, help them become aware of the following concepts that can simplify their workday: do more, do it faster, work smarter, and be more fully committed.
 Then eliminate as much as possible from the list until it reaches a point at which they can't do it any faster and smarter.
-Employers need to help their employees look at their entire worklife and all that it encompasses, and learn to simplify.
-When we don't simplify, our lives become too complicated, and we become powerless.
+Good bosses need to help their employees look at their entire work life and all that it encompasses and learn to simplify.
+When we don't simplify, our lives become too complicated and we become powerless.

-Helpyour employees prioritize their activities.
-Ask them to write down their most important tasks and then rank them in order of priority.
-If employees need help finding the most important tasks, have them ask themselves: If I could complete one activity/task today, what would it be?
+Help your employees prioritize their most important activities.
+Ask them to write down the most important tasks they must complete.
+Next, have them number them in order of priority.
+If employees need help finding the most important tasks, have them ask the following questions: If I could complete one activity/task today, what would it be?
 Is this activity the best use of my time, knowledge, creativity, and experience?
 Have them focus on the most important task until it is finished, then recheck the priority list and focus their efforts on the next most important activity.
+Do you want to stand out as a leader?